gerard-figma/figma-library-analytics-api-example/README.md

-## Figma Library API Examples
+## Figma Library Analytics API Examples

-A simple Python script demonstrating the Figma Variables API to extract data to a CSV.
+A simple Python script demonstrating the Figma Library Analytics API to extract data to a CSV.
 In a more mature data pipeline, this could instead be inserted directly into a Data Warehouse such as Snowflake or BigQuery.

 ## Prerequisites

-To use the Figma Variables API  workflow, you must be a full member of an Enterprise org in Figma.
+To use the Figma Library Analytics API  workflow, you must be a full member of an Enterprise org in Figma.

 ## Usage